-Companies that offer credit counseling will sometimes offer consolidation programs.
-Atkins explains that while these companies do not actually consolidate the debt into one loan or refinance the debt to a lower rate, they may offer to manage your debt payments for you.
+Companies that offer credit counseling will sometimes offer debt consolidation for collection programs.
+While credit counseling agencies do not actually consolidate the debt into one loan or refinance the debt to a lower rate, they may offer to manage your debt payments for you.

-Zimmerman explains that with debt settlement, you hire a company to come in and negotiate the total amounts owed to each enrolled debt.
+If you choose debt settlement, you will need to hire a company to come in and negotiate the total amounts owed to each enrolled debt.

 If your debt is already in collections, it’s going to be difficult to qualify for any kind of loan that would allow you to consolidate your debt.

-Zimmerman says the most common loan you may be able to get in this type of predicament is a cash-out refinance type of loan that works by refinancing your home loan and pulling equity out from your house.
+The most common loan you may be able to get in this type of predicament is a cash-out refinance.
+This type of loan that works by refinancing your home loan and pulling equity out from your house.

 However, while this may be a good short-term solution, it could put your house at risk or underwater, meaning you will now owe more than the house is worth.
 This is an important factor to consider when deciding whether to refinance your home to pay off debt.

 The bottom line

 If your debt is already in collections and you’re having trouble making payments, credit counseling or debt settlement are most likely to be the best options.
 If you don’t have the income and assets to cover your current debt a debt consolidation loan for collections may only make things worse.
 However, if you have equity in your home and you could realistically afford the monthly payments, you might consider a home equity loan.
 Just remember you are putting your home at risk if you fail to make payments.